McKeown Medical

 For veins that are not suitable for these treatments, sclerotherapy is a widely used option, especially for smaller varicose veins or spider veins in the legs.
 During sclerotherapy, a solution is injected directly into the vein, causing it to collapse and gradually be absorbed by the body.
 Multiple sessions may be required depending on the extent of the varicose veins.

-Consulting with an expert vascular surgeon is essential to choose the most appropriate treatment based on the specific characteristics of the varicose veins in the legs.
+Consulting with an expert vascular surgeon is essential to choosing the most appropriate treatment based on the specific characteristics of the varicose veins in the legs.

 Spider veins are small, web-like veins often associated with varicose veins.
 To treat these, several effective treatment options are available.